pablos-here/nbiff/README.md

 | Packages | <ul><li>python**X**-psutil</li><li>python**X**-qt5</li></ul> |
 |          | where **X** matches the installed versions.                  |

+*Note:  Depending on your system, additional libraries may be required.
+When `nbiff` is run, there must be no errors.*

 ### Wayland support on GNOME

 Some **GNOME** versions require the `KStatusNotifierItem/AppIndicator